camposfa/academic-website/content/authors/fernando/_index.md

 My research is in the broad area of behavioral responses to changing environments, both ecological and social.
 We still do not fully understand the limits of behavioral flexibility or whether adaptive responses will be sufficient to keep pace with rapidly changing environmental conditions.
 These gaps in our understanding motivate the goals of my research: to shed light on the limits, consequences, and evolutionary roots of flexible responses to environments that change in time or space.

+I study natural primate populations.
+I am a co-director of the [Santa Rosa Primate Project](https://www.santarosaprimates.org/) in Costa Rica's [Área de Conservación Guanacaste](http://www.acguanacaste.ac.cr/), where my work focuses mainly on white-faced capuchins but also includes spider monkeys and howler monkeys.
+The capuchins of this population are the subjects of one of the longest-running continuous primatology field studies in the Americas.
+I have been closely involved in research on this capuchin population since 2006, and I now co-direct research on capuchins at the site with [Amanda Melin](https://www.amandamelin.com/) and [Linda Fedigan](https://www.lindafedigan.ca/) at the University of Calgary, and [Katharine Jack](https://www.katharine-jack.com/) at Tulane University.

-I study natural primate populations, including white-faced capuchins in Costa Rica's [Área de Conservación Guanacaste](http://www.acguanacaste.ac.cr/) and [savannah baboons](https://amboselibaboons.nd.edu/) in the Amboseli ecosystem of East Africa.
+I have longstanding collaborations focused on [savannah baboons](https://amboselibaboons.nd.edu/) in the Amboseli ecosystem of East Africa and black-and-white colobus in Ghana.
 I also do comparative research with the [Primate Life History Database](http://www.plhdb.org).